laggykiller/sticker-convert/docs/COMPILING.md

 Change directory into `sticker_convert` directory and run `python3 ./sticker-convert.py`

 # Compiling on Windows and MacOS
-This repository uses `nuitka` for compiling.
+This repository uses `nuitka` (factory branch) for compiling.
+Just run `python compile.py`, compilation result in `sticker-convert.dist` directory.

-1. Install dependencies with `pip3 install -r requirements.txt` and `pip3 install -r requirements-build.txt`
-2. Run `python compile.py`
-3. Compilation result in `sticker-convert.dist` directory

 ## Creating AppImage on Linux
 1. Use Ubuntu 20.04 (May work on newer version if you change `sourceline` in `AppImageBuilder.yml`)